Uhelná Příbram: Administrative division

+Etymology

+The name Příbram is derived from the personal name Příbram, meaning "Příbram's (court)".
+The prefix uhelná (an adjective from uhlí, i.e. 'coal') refers to the livelihood of the local inhabitants.

 Geography

 Uhelná Příbram is located about 17 km north of Havlíčkův Brod and 32 km southwest of Pardubice.
 It lies in the Upper Sázava Hills.
 The highest point is the Kubík hill at 535 m above sea level.
 There are several streams originating in the municipal territory.
 The territory is rich in small fishponds supplied by these streams.

 History

 The first written mention of Uhelná Příbram is from 1355.
 The area was historically home of charcoal burners.
 Until the 17th century, it was part of the Žleby estate.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-The main landmark is the Church of Saint Michael the Archangel.
+The main landmark of Uhelná Příbram is the Church of Saint Michael the Archangel.
 It was originally a Gothic church, rebuilt in the Baroque style in 1760.
 A valuable building is also the late Baroque rectory dating from 1762.